jarulsamy/Plex-Bot/README.md

 6. Get your Lyrics Genius token (Optional):

-   If you wanty to disable this feature, set token to `None` in `config/config.yaml`

    If you would like to enable the lyrics feature of the bot, you need to signup for a free GeniusLyrics account, [here](https://genius.com/api-clients).

    After you make an account: